 - For stereo width, duplicate a track.
 Pan the first track hard left and pan the duplicate track hard right.
 Then add different Effect Plugins to the different tracks.
 Works great for vocals.

 - Add a Tremolo VST to a track — some plugins will ‘synch pan’ left to right in synch with the project BMP setting.
 This effect works great with Synth Stabs, hitting left and right in time to the beat.
 Get FREE Tremolo Plugins here.

 - Panning places an instrument or track left or right off-center.
 Reverb will place the instrument “shallow or deep” (distance from the listener).
-By adjusting the panning and reverb, we can place the instrument (or group of instruments) in the arrangement.
-Eg. Brass – right back.
+We can place the instrument (or group of instruments) in the arrangement by adjusting the panning and reverb.
+E.g., Brass – right back.
 If your DAW has Binaural Panning experiment with it, Binaural Panning allows you to position the direction of a signal source, so your ears perceive the sound as coming from either in front, behind, above, below, and to the left or right of the listening position when using a stereo output.
 Get a FREE Binaural Plugin.

 - Use the Stereo width plugins on a track or whole arrangement.

 - We need to be careful not to over-engineer.
 We have gone to the trouble of filtering out clashing and unneeded frequencies.
 If we do not take care, we can re-introduce other frequencies that will clash with primary frequencies when adding effect VST’s, and we end up “muddy” again.

 - Build the Dynamic Range as the song progresses.
 Different DAWS will have different ways of changing the volume within a track as the arrangement plays.
 Fading instruments in and out contributes to a big sound.
 Also, slice your track up into different regions (optionally put the regions on different tracks) and have them play at different volumes as the song plays.